 A remote administrative assistant can be a game-changer for entrepreneurs and start-ups.
 If you compare such a person with an onsite employee, you quickly understand why – costs.
-An admin assistant working onsite can cost a business $25,000 to $50,000 annually.
+An admin assistant working onsite can cost a business $25,000 to $50,000 annually, just to do administrative work.
 This will not be the full amount, however, since the business must cost in additional fees.
-Besides cost-savings, a business can benefit for other reasons when hiring a remote assistant.
+Besides cost savings, a business can benefit for other reasons when hiring a remote assistant.
 Let’s explore these advantages.

 Save you money